Chair: Professor David de Roure, Director, Oxford eResearch Centre

 Any queries regarding the Infrastructure IT Board should be addressed to the Secretary.

-The Infrastructure IT Board is responsible to the IT Committee (ITC) for providing governance and oversight of the programme of infrastructure projects and initiatives funded through the IT Capital Envelope, together with a portfolio of services provided by IT Services Infrastructure Services.
+The Infrastructure IT Board is responsible to IT Committee (ITC) for providing governance and oversight of the programme of infrastructure projects and initiatives funded through the IT Capital Envelope, together with a portfolio of services provided by IT Services’ Infrastructure Services group.

 Recent projects include the Integrated Communications Project; the TONE Backbone Network Upgrade project; the Bodleian Libraries Virtual Infrastructure Portfolio Redesign; the Maillist upgrade project; Groupstore and Extended Single Sign-on; together with a range of upgrades or replacements for hardware underpinning various University IT services.
 Services within the scope of the Board include (but are not confined to): core networking services and data centres; private cloud and virtual infrastructure; identity and access management; storage, backup and long-term filestore; web publishing services; telecommunications; and Nexus email and SharePoint, together with database and server platforms and a range of cost-recovered services offered by NSMS.
 The Infrastructure IT Board works collaboratively with the IT Boards for Business Systems, Education, and Research.